Docker Deploy Invoice Ninja

 The env file will look like below (unless it has changed since I wrote this tutorial).

-It's very important to edit this file and do the following:
+It's very important to change the the following:

 - Change the

 APP_URLto your hostname or IP and remove the